-You are able to submit an expression of interest in casual academic teaching with the School of Information Technology through our online application.
+You can submit an expression of interest in casual academic teaching with the School of Information Technology online.

 What to expect

-Once an expression of interest has been submitted, you should receive an automatic acknowledgement email that we have received it.
-Please ensure that you check your junk/spam mailbox if this does not arrive within 1 hour, usually much earlier.
+Once you've submitted your expression of interest, you should receive an automatic acknowledgement of receipt email.
+Please ensure that you check your junk/spam mailbox if this email doesn't arrive within one hour, usually much earlier.

 The information that you provide will be kept for a maximum period of 12 months (the academic year).

-Applications will be held in our casual academic register, and will be available to be viewed for possible opportunities by School of Information Technology Unit Chairs and Campus Coordinators.
+Applications will be held in our casual academic register, and will be viewable by School unit chairs and campus coordinators.

-If there is an opportunity, you may be contacted by the Unit Chair or Campus Coordinator to discuss your expression of interest further.
+When an opportunity arises, you may be contacted by the unit chair or campus coordinator to discuss your expression of interest.

-Following agreement between both parties, employment documentation will be sent to you electronically for completion and signing.
+Following agreement between both parties, employment documentation will be emailed to you for completion and signing.

 Once documentation is submitted, you will receive confirmation of employment from the School.